The strong coupling constant: State of the art and the decade ahead: alphasmZ from hadronic tau decays

 From a practical perspective, the $R$ dependence of $\langle G^2\rangle(R^2)$ is somewhat inconvenient.
-We therefore define, in a second step, a scale-invariant renormalon-free GC matrix element.
+Therefore, in a second constructive step, a scale-invariant renormalon-free GC matrix element is defined.
 This is achieved by the addition of a function which obeys the same $R$-evolution equation as $\langle G^2\rangle(R^2)$.
 This is possible because the $R$-derivative of the subtraction series on the r.h.s.\ of Eq.~(\ref{eq:GCIRsubtracted}) is convergent for $n\to\infty$.
 Such a function is obtained from the Borel sum of the subtraction series, defined through the principal value (PV) prescription:

 The result for $\bar c_0(R^2)$ can be given in closed analytic form~\cite{Benitez-Rathgeb:2022yqb}.
-We can then define a scale invariant renormalon-free GC matrix element, denoted as $\langle G^2\rangle^{\rm RF}$, by
+Thus one can define a scale invariant renormalon-free GC matrix element, denoted as $\langle G^2\rangle^{\rm RF}$, by

 We denote as $\langle G^2\rangle^{\rm RF}$ the GC in the `RF scheme'.
-The particular forms of the subtraction series in Eq.~(\ref{eq:GCIRsubtracted}) and the function $c_0(R^2)$ are our choices to define the RF scheme, but may in principle be chosen differently.
-In general, the subtraction must have the correct large order behavior to eliminate the factorial divergence of the coefficients $r_{n}^{(4,0)}$, but could have additional convergent contributions.
+The particular forms of the subtraction series in Eq.~(\ref{eq:GCIRsubtracted}) and the function $c_0(R^2)$ are particular choices to define the RF scheme, but may in principle be chosen differently.
+In general, the subtraction must have the correct large order behavior to eliminate the factorial growth of the coefficients $r_{n}^{(4,0)}$, but could have additional convergent contributions.
 This would then imply a different form for $\bar c_0(R^2)$.
-Moreover, we could also add an additional constant to $\bar c_0(R^2)$.
-The RF scheme entails that the difference between the original $\overline{\rm MS}$ GC and our new scale-independent RF GC, $\langle G^2\rangle^{\rm RF}$, is formally $\mathcal{O}(\bar a_R^{n+1})$.
+Moreover, one could also add an additional constant to $\bar c_0(R^2)$.
+The RF scheme entails that the difference between the original $\overline{\rm MS}$ GC and the new scale-independent RF GC, $\langle G^2\rangle^{\rm RF}$, is formally $\mathcal{O}(\bar a_R^{n+1})$.
 In this sense, the modifications to the GC in our new RF scheme are minimal.

 Using Eqs.~(\ref{eq:GCIRsubtracted2}) and~(\ref{eq:AdlerOPEGC}), it is straightforward to write down the resulting perturbation series for the Adler function in the RF GC scheme.
 Treating the term proportional to $\bar c_0(R^2)$, which is part of the definition of $\langle G^2\rangle^{\rm RF}$, like a tree-level contribution, the perturbation series has the form: ($\bar c_{n}\equiv 4 \bar c_{n,1}/\beta_0$ for $n=1,2,\ldots$)